DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Experiment

 \subsection{Ablation Study}

 We conduct ablation experiments on the non-isometric SMAL dataset to evaluate the contribution of each component in our framework.
 Specifically, we compare the following configurations: (1) Removing the shape graph attention module; (2) Removing the functional map module; (3) Removing the universe predictor module; (4) Removing the cycle consistency loss.
 The results in Table~\ref{tab:ablation} show that removing any single component leads to a noticeable performance drop, especially the functional maps module.
-Further analyses and additional ablations are provided in the Appendix.~\ref{appendix:ablation}.